 DIY Clothing Rack Ideas

-If your closet space has been giving you troubles and you want to change how you organize your clothes, here are a few do it yourself clothing rack ideas you can try:
+If your closet space has been giving you trouble and you want to change how you organize your clothes, here are a few do-it-yourself clothing rack ideas you can try:

 Steel Pipe Clothing Rack

 When you’re creating your own clothing rack, there are two popular materials you can use – steel pipe or wood.
 If you love the industrial and rugged look, you will love the steel pipe clothing rack.
 It’s raw and has that unpolished industrial look.
 You also have flexibility with the design; you can opt for the traditional standing metal pipe, hanging metal pipe, an L-type clothing rack, or really any shape or configuration you can think of.